reduxjs/redux/docs/tutorials/fundamentals/part-1-overview.md

 Now that you know what Redux is, let's briefly look at the pieces that make up a Redux app and how it works.

-**TODO** Need to emphasize that this tutorial talks about the Redux _core_, but we'll get to the other parts later.
+**FIXME** Need to emphasize that this tutorial talks about the Redux _core_, but we'll get to the other parts later.

 ### The Redux Store